AumPauskar/blog/content/posts/dotnet/csharp-basics.md

     - Step 1: Install the NuGet Package

-        You can install a NuGet package using the command line or through Visual Studio.
+        You can install a NuGet package using the command line or through any IDE.
 For example, to install the `Newtonsoft.Json` package, you can use the following command:

         ```bash
         dotnet add package Newtonsoft.Json